You might think that I’d recommend a thorough proofreading and editing process for every blog.

 Your ideal audience members guide the type of writing you publish just as much as your motivations for publishing.

-If the people you aim to serve will be turned off by consistent grammar, spelling, and punctuation mistakes, spending time carefully double-checking your work is a good idea.
+If the people you aim to serve will be turned off by consistent grammar, spelling, and punctuation mistakes, spending time carefully proofreading and editing your work is a good idea.

 I know you wouldn’t expect me to advocate quantity over quality, but the people you aim to serve might not get flustered over improper grammar.
 They could simply love the information you share with them and prefer that you publish as often as possible.